 The first southbound overnight on the Kiwi Experience bus brings you to the infamous Hot Water Beach.
 This break off the coast of the Coromandel Peninsula offers golden sand beach and long right hand beach breaks.
 Hot Water Beach can have a wave for everyone depending on the size.
 After a hard sesh in the water, dig up a spot in the sand and let the hot geothermal water from below fill up.
 Sit back and relax while watching the sunset in this natural hot spring.

-Our capital city here in NZ, Wellington offers heaps of different beach/point breaks.
-Spots like Lyall bay form up wally hollow waves.
+Our capital city here in New Zealand, Wellington offers heaps of different beach/point breaks.
+Spots like Lyall Bay form up wally hollow waves.
 You don’t have to worry about wind because there is plenty of it in the capital.
-After the surf enjoy the one of the better night-life’s in NZ, or head around to the National Museum Te Papa.
+After the surf, enjoy the one of the better nightlife's in NZ, or head around to the National Museum Te Papa.

-Probably the furthest south you’ll bring out your quiver in NZ, Dunedin is a swell magnet.
-Make sure you bring lots of rubber this water is COLD.
-Take your time in this city as you can head to the Cadbury factory, or walk up the steepest street in the world.
+Probably the furthest south you’ll bring out your quiver in New Zealand, Dunedin is a swell magnet.
+Make sure you bring lots of rubber, this water is COLD.
+Take your time in this city as you can head to the Cadbury Factory, or walk up the steepest street in the world.